Can stress affect Your period? Yes – and in some pretty weird ways

 You know what stress feels like, obviously.
 But do you know what happens in your body to create it?
 It’s a pretty complex process, involving a whole cast of endocrine and metabolic players that work together to keep your systems functioning and, ultimately, keep you alive.

-At its most basic level, stress is just your body’s reaction to any perceived change in the environment, both physical and psychological.((Stress: Signs, Symptoms, Management & Prevention. (n.d.).
-Cleveland Clinic.
-Retrieved from my.clevelandclinic.org/health/articles/11874-stress)) On any given day, your body reacts to such changes – whether it’s stepping outside to a freezing gust of wind or running into your least favorite coworker at the grocery store – with physical, mental, and emotional responses.
+At its most basic level, stress is just your body’s ability to react to any perceived change in the environment, both physical and psychological.1 On any given day, your body reacts to such changes – whether it’s stepping outside to a freezing gust of wind or running into your least favorite coworker at the grocery store – with physical, mental, and emotional responses.

 Believe it or not, stress can actually be a good thing.
 It keeps us alert, motivated, and ready to avoid danger: If you smell smoke coming from your bedroom, you don’t just stay planted on the couch with your bowl of popcorn.
 You get up, assess the scene, and grab a fire extinguisher to put out the flaming sheets.

-When stress becomes not-so-beneficial is when it happens to us over and over – especially without getting a moment to relax.
-And today, with our lives chronically overstimulated by phones, social media, and non-stop work, many of us have cortisol levels that remain elevated 24/7.
+When stress response becomes not-so-beneficial is when it happens to us over and over – especially for an extended amount of time, without getting a moment to relax.
+And today, with our lives chronically overstimulated by phones, screen time, social media, and non-stop work, many of us have cortisol levels that remain elevated 24/7.

 Hold up: What, exactly, is cortisol?

-If you feel like you’re running on fumes, well, those ‘fumes’ are probably cortisol: It’s the HBIC of steroid hormones and your body’s built-in alarm system.
-Produced by your adrenal glands, cortisol has the ability to influence your mood, your metabolism, and lots of other physiological processes:((Chronic stress puts your health at risk.
-(2019, March 19).
-Mayo Clinic.
-Retrieved from mayoclinic.org/healthy-lifestyle/stress-management/in-depth/stress/art-20046037))
+If you feel like you’re running on fumes, well, those ‘fumes’ are probably cortisol (a.k.a. the stress hormone): It’s the HBIC of steroid hormones and your body’s built-in alarm system.
+Produced by your adrenal glands, cortisol has the ability to influence your mood, your metabolism, and lots of other physiological processes:2

-• Cortisol communicates with regions in the brain that control mood, fear, motivation, and even memory
+- Cortisol communicates with the part of the brain that control mood, fear, motivation, and even memory

-• Cortisol slows down or temporarily halts processes that it considers nonessential in a fight-or-flight scenario, such as immune system responses, the normal functioning of the digestive system, the reproductive system, and others
+- Cortisol slows down or temporarily halts processes that it considers nonessential in fight-or-flight mode, such as immune system responses, the normal functioning of the digestive system, the reproductive system, and others

 Even in optimal health, your body needs a certain amount of cortisol in order to function.
-Problems only arise when those cortisol levels get way out of control, throwing off what’s called your HPA axis (the hypothalamic-pituitary-adrenal axis).
+Problems only arise when levels of cortisol get way out of control, throwing off what’s called your HPA axis (the hypothalamic-pituitary-adrenal axis).

 The HPA axis has three major players: the hypothalamus, the pituitary, and the adrenals.
 All three communicate with each other via hormones that course through your bloodstream.